-At last, it is the final day and final lap of the journey through Masai Mara Safari.
-Post breakfast, we will drive back to Nairobi City.
+At last, it is the final day and final lap of the journey through the Masai Mara Safari.
+Post-breakfast, we will drive back to Nairobi City.
 After reaching the city, relax in the hotel and indulge in some delicious local cuisine.
-You can be proud that you could witness this new wonder of the world and especially the once in a lifetime opportunity to see the Great Migration of Kenya.
-Just like a beautiful sunrise in the Savannah, the memories of this trip will be beautifully etched in your mind.
+You can be proud that you could witness this new wonder of the world, especially the once-in-a-lifetime opportunity to see the Great Migration of Kenya.
+Just like a beautiful sunrise in Savannah, the memories of this trip will be beautifully etched in your mind.

 The largest terrestrial migration in the world is also the most beautiful.
 The migration looks straight out of a movie.
 The herds of wildebeest move together and even become prey to lurking predators.
 Along with searching for food, the herd needs to pass the test for survival of the fittest.

-During the African safari, one can also spot other diverse wildlife of Maasai Mara.
+During the African safari, one can also spot other diverse wildlife in the Maasai Mara.
 Giraffes, elephants, and lions are perfect to observe against the backdrop of Mount Kenya.
-Travelers can enjoy other unique activities such as meeting the Maasai people and soaring high on hot air balloon rides.
+Travelers can enjoy other unique activities, such as meeting the Maasai people and soaring high on hot air balloon rides.

 Wild Voyager specializes in various great migration safari packages, catering to all kinds of tourists.

-The incredible migration involves around 1.2 million wildebeest zebras and gazelles along with other hoofed animals who migrate together.
-These animals start their expedition from Serengeti National Park in Tanzania and end the grand circuit in Kenya’s Maasai Mara.
+The incredible migration involves around 1.2 million wildebeest, zebras, and gazelles, along with other hoofed animals that migrate together.
+These animals start their expedition in Serengeti National Park in Tanzania and end the grand circuit in Kenya’s Maasai Mara.
 This long journey covered by an individual wildebeest is approximately 800 to 1000 kilometers.

-During the migration, the sole guide of the herd is their survival instincts.
-The Masai mara migration safari is one of the most difficult challenges for the animals involved.
+During the migration, the herd's sole guide is their survival instincts.
+The Masai Mara migration safari is one of the most difficult challenges for the animals involved.
 They are followed by hungry predators such as lions, leopards, cheetahs, wild dogs, hyenas, and more.
 These predators are always ready to take down their prey.

 The Wildebeest expedition is tough and prolonged.
 Not all the wildebeest and other animals make it out alive for the next annual migration.
-More than 6000 are trampled over or drowned while crossing the Mara River.
-In most cases, they also end up losing their lives due to exhaustion, thirst, hunger or falling into the claws of predators.
+More than 6,000 people were trampled on or drowned while crossing the Mara River.
+In most cases, they also end up losing their lives due to exhaustion, thirst, hunger, or falling into the claws of predators.

-The great Masai mara migration safari takes place for food and water.
-The herd plans its annual trip across plains to search for nutrition immediately when the land starts to dry up.
-The wildebeest and other animals spend most of their time in Serengeti’s southern plains.
+The great Masai Mara migration safari takes place for food and water.
+The herd plans its annual trip across the plains to search for nutrition immediately when the land starts to dry up.
+The wildebeest and other animals spend most of their time on the Serengeti’s southern plains.
 As this area has lush grass, it becomes suitable for the wildebeest to congregate and give birth.

-However, once the grass along with water starts to diminish in Southern Serengeti, they move towards Serengeti’s Western corridor.
+However, once the grass and water start to diminish in the southern Serengeti, they move towards the Serengeti’s western corridor.
 During the latter part of the year, the herd moves into the Masai Mara reserve.
-They spend approximately two months in the reserve before heading to Serengeti’s Southern plains once it gets fertile again.
+They spend approximately two months in the reserve before heading to the Serengeti’s southern plains once it gets fertile again.

-In short, the Masai mara migration safari takes the herd from the Ngorongoro Conservation area through Serengeti.
-They reach Masai Mara and then travel back to Serengeti again.
+In short, the Masai Mara migration safari takes the herd from the Ngorongoro Conservation Area through the Serengeti.
+They reach the Masai Mara and then travel back to the Serengeti again.
 This cycle repeats itself annually without fail.

 The wildebeest migration largely depends on the availability of food and water.
 However, long and short rainy seasons have become unpredictable in Kenya and Tanzania due to climate change.
 As a result, rain arriving earlier or later affects the wildebeest calendar altogether.

 The calves learn survival skills from adult wildebeests to help them during migration.
 Unfortunately, the abundance of newborn calves is a treat for hungry predators.
-Big cats like lions and leopards, followed by cheetahs and wild dogs often hunt them with ease.
-Travelers interested in witnessing the calving season and dramatic chasings can book their Masai mara migration safari during these months.
+Big cats like lions and leopards, followed by cheetahs and wild dogs, often hunt them with ease.
+Travelers interested in witnessing the calving season and dramatic chases can book their Masai Mara migration safari during these months.

 April and May

-After going on a leisurely pace, the migration gradually gains momentum.
-The calves become stronger and the herd moves towards Serengeti’s Western corridor.
+After going at a leisurely pace, the migration gradually gains momentum.
+The calves become stronger, and the herd moves towards the Serengeti’s western corridor.
 However, these months also mark the incoming long rains in Tanzania.
 At times, the heaving flooding makes it harder to spot the great migration.

-As June begins so does the dry season.
-A large concentration of wildebeest congregates in Western Serengeti.
+As June begins, so does the dry season.
+A large concentration of wildebeest congregates in the western Serengeti.

-But they have to pass one of the grueling stages in their journey- crossing the Grumeti River.
-It is one of the first yet terrifying river encounters the herd faces.
+But they have to pass one of the grueling stages of their journey: crossing the Grumeti River.
+It is one of the first yet terrifying encounters the herd faces.
 The waters of Grumeti are infested with hungry crocodiles.

 July to August

 Those who make it across the other side begin to head north.
 However, an even riskier river crossing awaits.
 The Mara River is yet again filled with large Nile crocodiles, deadlier than Grumeti.
-This crossing serves as the climax for a masai mara migration safari.
+This crossing serves as the climax of a Masai Mara migration safari.

-Wildebeests and other animals who traveled relentlessly up till now can instantly lose their lives in the river.
-Moreover, predators waiting near the river bank are always ready to ambush their prey.
+Wildebeests and other animals that traveled relentlessly up until now can instantly lose their lives in the river.
+Moreover, predators waiting near the riverbank are always ready to ambush their prey.

-Travelers can experience the thrill of watching these crossings and chases from Mid July to August.
+Travelers can experience the thrill of watching these crossings and chase from mid-July to August.
 Nonetheless, keep in mind that the timing still depends on nature.

 Those making it out alive from the Mara River crossing enter Maasai Mara.
-The reserve serves ample grazing opportunities for the herds.
+The reserve provides ample grazing opportunities for the herds.

 September to October

-Not all herds enter Maasai Mara.
-Some remain in Northern Serengeti.
-Yet, mega herds are spotted in the Mara alone.
+Not all herds enter the Maasai Mara.
+Some remain in the northern Serengeti.
+Yet megaherds are spotted in the Mara alone.

-For a luxurious great migration Masai mara safari, consider staying in Mara’s private conservancies.
-They are less crowded and travelers can enjoy various other activities besides game drives.
+For a luxurious Great Migration Masai Mara safari, consider staying in one of Mara’s private conservancies.
+They are less crowded, and travelers can enjoy various other activities besides game drives.

 November to December

 The short rains begin in these months.
-Wildebeests take it as a sign to move back to Serengeti which has rejuvenated again.
-As they head southwards, the herd may further split into smaller groups.
+Wildebeests take it as a sign to move back to the Serengeti, which has rejuvenated again.
+As they head southward, the herd may further split into smaller groups.
 They enter the calving season once more, ready to prepare for the migration all over again.

 Now that you have a basic knowledge of how migration occurs, you can pinpoint the events you’d like to see.

 There are endless accommodation choices in the national reserve, from comfortable lodges to authentic camps.
 Olgatuni Camp is one such stunning property that is situated in the heart of the Mara.
-It is one of the best camps to choose from for a great migration Masai mara.
-Others include Governor’s camp, Mahali Mzuri, and Elephant Pepper Camp.
+It is one of the best camps to choose from for a great migration in the Masai Mara.
+Others include Governor’s Camp, Mahali Mzuri, and Elephant Pepper Camp.

-A great migration Masai mara safari can also combine Tanzania’s Serengeti along with other national parks to serve as an extended itinerary.
-Travelers can add various other destinations such as Ngorongoro Crater, Lake Manyara, and Tarangire.
+A great migration Masai Mara safaris can also combine Tanzania’s Serengeti with other national parks to serve as an extended itinerary.
+Travelers can add various other destinations, such as Ngorongoro Crater, Lake Manyara, and Tarangire.

-Contact Wild Voyager today to plan your very own Masai mara migration experience.
-We offer a range of great migration safari packages that suit anyone and everyone!
+Contact Wild Voyager today to plan your very own Masai Mara migration experience.
+We offer a range of great migration safari packages that suit everyone!